dinhvudayoff/dinhvudayoff/src/pages/shortstories/todustyoushallreturn.md

 The sudden change in energy caused the cat to bolt into the wardrobe.

-Growing ashamed at what he had nearly done, he left the apartment to clear his mind of the storm that consumed him.
+He grew ashamed at what he had nearly done, the weight of his emotions threatened to crumble him to dust.
+The apartment was sitfling, walls closing in with the pressure of a thousand suns.
+He needed to escape-to outrun the storm consuming him.

 The streets of the city were dark.
 The few stars a faded reminder of his insignificance.